You chose medicine as a career to help people and make a difference.

 Disability insurance is something most people should consider owning.
 For physicians and medical professionals, it’s simply a must-have.

-- Why do doctors need disability insurance?
+- Why do physicians need disability insurance?

-- What occupation class is a doctor?
+- What disability insurance occupation class is a physician?

 If you’re a typical doctor, you: